Finite Population Correction Factor In Exercises 57 and 58, use t... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence, typically expressed as a percentage (e.g., 95% or 99%).
-It provides an estimate of uncertainty around the sample mean and is calculated using the sample mean, the standard error, and a critical value from the relevant statistical distribution.
-The wider the interval, the more uncertainty there is about the population parameter.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence, typically expressed as a percentage (e.g., 95%).
+It is calculated using the sample mean, the standard error, and a critical value from the normal distribution.
+The width of the interval reflects the uncertainty associated with the sample estimate.

 Recommended video: